shallow

 Troubleshooting

-function performs a shallow comparison.
+The shallow function performs a shallow comparison.
 A shallow comparison checks if the top-level

 properties of two objects are equal.
 It does not check nested objects or deeply nested properties.